MadBomber/sqa-talib/docs/contributing.md

 ## License

-By contributing to SQA::TALib, you agree that your contributions will be licensed under the MIT License.
+By contributing to SQA::TAI, you agree that your contributions will be licensed under the MIT License.

 ## Questions?